pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 ### Retrieving the Tracer

+The tracer object can be retrieved by calling the `tracer()` function on the `Appsignal` client object.

 ```js
 const tracer = appsignal.tracer();
 ```

-If the agent is currently inactive (you must set it as such yourself, by setting `active: true`), then the AppSignal client will return a tracer object that does nothing.
-It is safe to call this tracer object within your code as you would if the integration was active, but it will not record any data.
+If AppSignal is configured to not be active (`active: false`), the AppSignal client will return a tracer object that will not record any data.
+It is safe to call this tracer object within your code as you would if the integration was active.

 ## Creating and using a Span